 3. Water in the morning

 This is a well-known tip for watering both your lawn and for watering your other plants.
 The air is generally cooler and less windy in the morning.
-If you water in the middle of the day, water evaporates too quickly or can be blown away by an errant gust.
+If you water in the middle of the day, water evaporates too quickly.
 On the other hand, watering at night doesn’t allow enough time for the water to be absorbed into the plants, which can cause disease.
 The best time to water is between four and ten in the morning.

 4. Make sure the water soaks deep into the roots

 Water should be seeping about six inches into the soil.
 To ensure you are watering deeply enough, check the soil about fifteen minutes into the watering.
 Using a shovel, lightly lift up the sod.
 Don’t do this often–enough to ensure you know how long it takes to give your lawn a good soaking.
 Otherwise, you risk damaging the roots of your plants and inhibiting future growth.